 Native to New Zealand, Kumerahou is quite simply the world's most natural soap.
-Rubbing the leaves and flowers of the kumerahou shrub together creates a natural lather to gently and effectively cleanse without breaking the skin's moisture barrier.
+Rubbing the leaves and flowers of the kumerahou shrub together creates a natural lather to gently and effectively cleanse without damaging the skin's moisture barrier.

 The plant's high saponin content provides strong antimicrobial action, and also soothes and locks in moisture.
 The presence of saponins in plant tissue is recognised as an important defence mechanism against microbial attack assaponins exhibit strong antimicrobial activity.
 Saponins are known to have beneficial properties on the skin and are active against the fungi associated with dandruff.